jplusplus/newsworthycharts/README.rst

 - next

   - Added `ticks` option to SerialChart, to set custom x-axis ticks
+  - Added color option to CategoricalChart, to work exactly as in SerialChart
   - Fixed bug with highlight in line charts where some line was outside the highlighted date.

 - 1.15.0